OpenDataDSL/website/docs/product/Developer Guides/Active Variable Services/PDF.md

+---
+slug: /odsl/service/pdf
+tags:
+  - service
+  - pdf
+---
 PDF
 ===================

-A service to read a PDF format file as an [object](https://opendatadsl.atlassian.net/wiki/spaces/DOCUMENTAT/pages/2719912/Object) variable
+A service to read a PDF format file as an [object](/docs/odsl/variable/object) variable